1. Basic Usage

 The marker can be used to move the end effector to a desired pose.
 This can be done by clicking and dragging the marker's arrows and discs.
 Dragging an arrow will translate the marker along that direction while turning a disc will rotate the marker in that direction.

 Once the marker is in a desired and valid pose, a motion will be planned that brings the end effector from the current pose to the goal pose.
 A preview of the trajectory will be visualized, and if it looks safe and desirable, you can click the green check button to start the motion.
+The motion planning algorithm used to generate the trajectory will also be listed underneath the approval prompt.

 If no preview is shown, it means that there is no valid inverse kinematics solution for the desired pose.
 You may have dragged the IMarker beyond the robot’s physical reach.